burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Integer Types Nuances

-1. The compiler's use of `unsigned` or `signed` in the absence of an explicit type specification is not defined for `char`.
+1. The compiler's use of `unsigned` or `signed` in the absence of an explicit type specification is not defined for `char` type.

 2. The compiler's use `unsigned` or `signed` in the absence of an explicit type specification is not defined for bit fields.

 3. In general, the result of doing the right shift for signed integer types in the case of negative numbers is undefined before C++20.
-The compiler implementer can perform either a logical right shift or an arithmetic shift ([2], p.
+The compiler implementer can perform either a *logical right shift* or an *arithmetic shift* ([2], p.
 252).

 > Since C++20 right-shift on signed integral types is an **arithmetic right shift**, which performs sign-extension.

 ## Auto Type Deduction

-The `auto` in C++98/03 was an explicit memory type for local objects, but starting from C++11, it's a type automatically deduced similar to `template` arguments.
+The `auto` in C++98/03 was an explicit memory type for local objects ([link](https://en.cppreference.com/w/cpp/language/storage_duration)), but starting from C++11 the keyword obtained another meaning - it's a type automatically deduced similar to `template` arguments.

 Also, `auto` never deduces to a reference type, always to a value type.
 This implies that the value still gets copied even when you assign a reference to `auto`.
 To make the compiler deduce a reference type, you can use `auto&` or `const auto&` [4, p.309].